gtqite/cbecc-com_scripts/README.md

 ## Currently available scripts

 ### Parser
 - CBECC-Com_Data_Parser - Parses the CBECC-com file into Excel for viewing only.
 Only terminal units are editable from the VAV Box Scripts folder.
-More equipemnts will be available soon.
+More equipment will be available soon.

 ### VAV Box Scripts
 - Make_VAV - Creates a text file in the xml format to paste into CBECC-com when opening in text editor.